iann0036/tf-cfn-provider/docs/providers/random/Integer.md

 # Terraform::Random::Integer

-The resource `random_integer` generates random values from a given range, described by the `min` and `max` attributes of a given resource.
+The resource `Terraform::Random::Integer` generates random values from a given range, described by the `Min` and `Max` attributes of a given resource.

 This resource can be used in conjunction with resources that have the `create_before_destroy` lifecycle flag set, to avoid conflicts with